 - beans, pulses, fish, eggs, meat and other proteins

 - unrefined carbohydrates like potatoes, whole grain bread, rice, pasta and other starches

 Counting calories often leads to overeating

-At the time I was around 30 pounds overweight, I was eating lots of rice cakes and diet pop.
+At the time I was around 30 pounds overweight, I was eating lots of rice cakes and diet coke.
 And I was hungry all the time and completely discouraged.
-I thought: How will I ever lose weight if I have to eat less than I am now and therefore be even hungrier?
+I thought: How will I ever lose weight if I have to eat less than I’m eating now and therefore be even hungrier?

 I didn’t know I needed to stop counting calories and start focusing on nutrients!